Learner Driver Mentor Program

 LDMP Funding for 2012-13

-DIER wishes to announce that funding grants are available for community organisations to establish, consolidate or expand a LDMP.
+In 2012-13 DIER announced that funding grants were available for community organisations to establish, consolidate or expand a LDMP.

 Category 1 - Establishment of a new LDMP, or one which has been in operation for less than six months.
 Eligible applicants may apply for up to $25,000;